.

 buttocks; the bum

-lineage; ancestry; a descending; going down; going back in time (in her thoughts she was slowly descending back to her childhood and the happy memories along the way); downward motion
+lineage; ancestry; hereditary.derivation (for example, an individual of Scottish descent); a descending; a going down; a going back in time (in her thoughts she was descending back to her childhood and the happy memories along the way); a downward motion

 descend, descended, descending, descends.verbs